aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_02_HigherOrderDerivative_and_Functions.md

 ### Return statement

-The last statement of a function can be a `return` statement with which the programmer can send some information or data produced within the function back to the main program or calling routine.
+The last statement of a function can be a `return` statement, with which the programmer can send some information or data produced within the function back to the main program or calling routine.
 As an example, let's define a function that returns the body mass index of an individual:

 ```python
 def compute_bmi(name, height, weight):